Pauis/pipong/README.md

 ~/pipong $ make
 ```

-## Notice
-* This project is for Command Line Interface.

 ## License
-This project is based on Dong-jun Lim's contribution.
-It is distributed with MIT License.
+This project is distributed with MIT License.